William Farrar (councillor): Roles in the royal colony

-In August 1626, Farrar was also appointed by Yeardley as commissioner (i.e., magistrate) of the "Upper Partes"[sic] which lies along the James River west of Piersey's Hundred having jurisdiction over Charles City and the City of Henrico.
+In August 1626, Gov. Yeardley appointed Farrar as commissioner (i.e., magistrate) of the "Upper Partes"[sic] which lies along the James River upstream from Piersey's Hundred having jurisdiction over Charles City and the City of Henrico.
 Farrar was the head commissioner of six commissioners appointed: he was the one given the right of final judgement when present and allowed the discretion to hold monthly courts at either Jordan's Journey or Shirley Hundred.
 When his commission was renewed by Governor Sir John Harvey in 1632, it also mandated that the court could only be in session when Farrar was present.